-This little slaw is vinegar, not mayo based so it keeps well for several days with no worries about weeping.
-Best of all, it just keeps on getting better.
-It might seem just a bit dry when first mixed up but will get a little juicier as it sits.
+This little slaw is vinegar, not mayo, based so it keeps well for several days with no worries about weeping or any separation.
+Best of all, it just keeps on getting better as it sits.
+It might seem just a bit dry when first mixed up but will get a little juicier as it mingles with the juices the vegetables give off.
+What’s a detriment in mayo-based slaws is a plus in vinegar based ones.

-The dry mustard is what really “makes” this recipe, even though it’s a small amount.
+The dry mustard is what really “makes” this recipe, even though it’s a relatively small amount.
 I include it in my Top Secret Super Stealth Arsenal of Ingredients list.
+I love the way dry mustard works so well with any recipes that contain vinegar, whether it’s salads, slaws or potato salads.

-If you’re not all that keen on carrots or you’d like something else in your slaw, maybe purple cabbage, just play with the ingredients and proportions to suit your taste.
+If you’re not all that keen on carrots or you’d like something else in your slaw, maybe purple cabbage, apples or other crunchy veggies, just play with the ingredients and proportions to suit your taste.
 You’ll want to be careful with adding any onion because onion will grow stronger in taste with time.
+If you’re going to be eating all your slaw at once, vidalia onion is a great addition, though.

 optimize your time when making carrot & cabbage slaw

-Any Cabbage keeps well in the fridge and even sliced or shredded cabbage will be fine for days.
-If you’re planning on making something else to use up the rest of the cabbage, just prep it all at once.
+Any cabbage keeps well in the fridge and even sliced or shredded cabbage will be fine for days.
+If you’re planning on making something else to use up the rest of the cabbage, just prep it all at once and keep it in a Ziploc.

 money-saving tips for carrot & cabbage slaw